ScarletsFiction/SFDatabase-js/README.md

 [![Written by](https://img.shields.io/badge/Written%20by-ScarletsFiction-%231e87ff.svg)](LICENSE)
 [![Software License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE)

-# SFDatabase
+# SFDatabase-js
-SFDatabase is a database library that can help you build a SQL Query and execute it to the server from Nodejs or local browser with WebSQL or AlaSQL.
+SFDatabase-js is a database library that can help you build a SQL Query and execute it to the server from Nodejs or local browser with WebSQL or AlaSQL.
 AlaSQL is required for web browser that doesn't support WebSQL.
 It will fallback to IndexedDB or LocalStorage for saving the database.

 For Nodejs, you should install [mysqljs](https://github.com/mysqljs/mysql/)